Integer Sets of Large Harmonic Sum Which Avoid Long Arithmetic Progressions: Implementation

-to rapidly estimate the fitness of a candidate set $S$.
-Branches whose approximate upper bounds lie below a threshold are pruned, and surviving sets are recorded for further processing using the full Baillie--Schmelzer algorithm (and Lemma~\ref{shift_harmonic}) in Mathematica.
+Branches $(S,T)$ whose approximate upper bounds (via~\eqref{eq:kempner_sum_approximation}) lie below a threshold are pruned, and surviving sets are recorded for further processing using the full Baillie--Schmelzer algorithm (and Lemma~\ref{shift_harmonic}) in Mathematica.
+Code for searching and post-processing these sets, as well as log files from recorded searches, is available as a GitHub repository~\cite{CodeRepo}.